Italy, France spar over tackling escalating conflict in Libya

 Officials brought families displaced by fighting on Tripoli’s southern fringes to area schools.
 Red Crescent workers were heading out rations in one school as gunfire clattered in the distance.

-Haftar’s push on Tripoli in Libya’s northwest is the latest turn in a cycle of factional violence and chaos in Libya dating to the 2011 uprising that overthrew veteran dictator Muammar Gaddafi.
+Haftar’s push on Tripoli in Libya’s northwest is the latest turn in a cycle of factional violence and chaos in Libya dating back to the 2011 uprising that overthrew veteran dictator Muammar Gaddafi.

-After sweeping up from the south, LNA bogged down in Tripoli’s southern suburbs 11 km (7 miles) from the city center.
+After sweeping up from the south, LNA became bogged down in Tripoli’s southern suburbs 11 km (7 miles) from the city center.
+Several locations have changed hands more than once.

+More than 190 LNA troops were captured, officials in Tripoli said, accusing it of using teenagers.
+A total of 116 fighters were captured in Zawiya, a town west of Tripoli, and an additional 75 in Ain Zara on the southern outskirts of the capital, officials said.

+In a prison in Zawiya, Reuters reporters saw prisoners, mostly young men, some wearing civilian clothes, sitting on the floor of a prison while others stood with their faces turned to a wall.

 In Rome, Libya’s former colonial ruler Italy warned France, which has good relations with Haftar, to refrain from supporting any one faction after diplomats said Paris had scuttled a European Union statement calling on him to halt his offensive.